 Central Cedar Rapids, East Side of I-380 - McLoud Run is a unique community resource as Iowa’s only urban trout stream.
 The wooded stream is fed from natural springs, making the water cold enough to support trout.
 The Iowa Department of Natural Resources (IDNR) stocks McLoud Run with trout periodically.

-Most folks find the process rewarding to spend some unplugged time out on the shorelines with family.
-We are blessed in Iowa to have rapid growth in our fish, and this means ample opportunities to go catch a few.
-A simple set up like a spin-casting rod and reel, a small bobber, a size 6 or 8 hook and a half a nightcrawler can catch many of the most desirable fish around the area.
+The experience of getting outdoors, unplugging, and spending time on the shorelines or in our parks with family is incredibly rewarding.
+Iowa is lucky to have rapid growth in our fish species, which makes the opportunity to catch new and more fish even greater.
+A simple set up such as a spin-casting rod and reel, a small bobber, a size 6 or 8 hook, and half a nightcrawler can catch many of the most desirable fish in the area.